-Since inception and over the latest five-year period, the Fund has outperformed its benchmark.
-Over the latest 10-year period, the Fund has underperformed its benchmark.
+Since inception and over the latest 10- and five-year periods, the Fund has outperformed its benchmark.
 The Fund has provided returns in excess of CPI inflation for all three periods.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than the global stock market.
 The maximum drawdown and lowest annual return numbers, in the 'Performance net of all fees and expenses' table, show that the Fund has successfully reduced downside risk in periods of negative market returns.

-Fund information on 31 December 2025
+Fund information on 31 January 2026

-Fund size R31.4bn
+Fund size R32.5bn

-Number of units 186 244 908
+Number of units 186 069 103

-Price (net asset value per unit) R168.44
+Price (net asset value per unit) R174.93

 Class A